The National Association of Welfare Rights Advisers (NAWRA) is a membership body for organisations and advisers across

 Annual membership fees 2024-2025

-- Local authorities, national charities and all other organisations (£120): This category brings together all large organisations including local authorities, national charities, housing associations and solicitors.
+- Local authorities, national charities, housing associations, and all other organisations (£120): This category brings together all large organisations including local authorities, national charities, housing associations and solicitors.
 One membership covers all advisers, including paid staff and volunteers, within the organisation.

 - Individual advice agencies (£50): This category is for small/local organisations such as independent advice centres, Citizens Advice Bureau, law centres, and student unions.
 One membership covers all advisers, including paid staff and volunteers, within the organisation.